 Bottom Line: Sun Hoodies

 Don’t be afraid to cover up this summer when you venture outside.
 Your skin will thank you when it doesn’t have to stare directly into the menacing eyes of the giant ball of fire in the sky that’s trying to kill you.
-Now don some sleeve and wander on!
+Now don some sleeves and wander on!